The Dangers of Slips & Falls

 In fact, a study in the American Journal of Emergency Medicine tells us “more than 1 million Americans injure themselves on stairs each year.”
 The study also reveals that “the direct and indirect costs of nonfatal stair injuries total about $92 billion annually.”

-A case in point: Employees slip and fall down outdoor aluminum steps
+A case in point: slips and falls happening to employees using outdoor aluminum steps

 On November 11, 2019, a Swift & Staley Team (SST) employee slipped and fell while descending aluminum steps.
 At the time of the incident, there was light rain and the steps were wet.
 Following the incident, the steps were inspected and found to be free of damage or defect.
 The following day, another SST employee slipped and fell on the landing of these same steps.
 At the time of this second incident, the steps were wet from melted snow and ice and also had salt on them.